denyzabra/MshindiSite/SETUP_EMAIL.md

 ### "Invalid credentials" error
 - The App Password might be wrong
-- Generate a new App Password and update SMTP_PASS secret
+- Generate a new App Password and update SMTP_PASS in .env
 - Make sure you're using App Password, NOT your regular Gmail password

 ---